andrew-fcx/otel-grpc-demo/README.md

 # otel-grpc-demo

+Repo to explore the use of gRPC/protocol buffers and OpenTelemetry

-### Run Jaeger, Prometheus, and the OTel collector
+### Run Jaeger <!-- , Prometheus, and the OTel collector -->

 For running Jaeger in docker run: